 In clinical settings, BrdU has been used to monitor cancer progression (Waldman et al. 1988).
 To evaluate tumor growth, BrdU is injected into a patient’s bloodstream.
 A biopsy of the tumor is then taken and an anti-BrdU antibody is used to detect cells that have incorporated BrdU into their DNA.
 The ratio of BrdU positive cells to total tumor cells gives an indication of the rate of cell growth.

-Neuroscientist Professor Fred Gage of the Salk’s Research Institute later adapted this application of BrdU to neuroscience by hypothesizing that BrdU could be used to birthdate individual cells; he reasoned that the chemical would be incorporated into new but not old brain cells (Eriksson et al. 1998).
+Neuroscientist Professor Fred Gage of Salk Research Institute for Biological Sciences later adapted this application of BrdU to neuroscience by hypothesizing that BrdU could be used to birthdate individual cells; he reasoned that the chemical would be incorporated into new but not old brain cells (Eriksson et al. 1998).
 He further speculated that if BrdU was incorporated into the tumor after injection into the bloodstream, the chemical was also likely incorporated into brain cells.
 To test their hypothesis Prof. Gage and his research team acquired post-mortem brain samples from cancer patients administered BrdU and set out to answer the question of whether neurogenesis occurs in adult human brains.

 Using immunofluorescent labeling of BrdU and the neuronal markers NeuN, calbindin and neuron specific enolase (NSE), Prof. Gage and his team determined that new neurons were generated from dividing progenitor cells in the dentate gyrus of adult humans (Eriksson et al. 1998).
 They also demonstrated that the human hippocampus retains its ability to generate neurons throughout life (Eriksson et al. 1998).